Crispy Oatmeal Raisin Cookies

 I’m a bit particular about cookies.
 I don’t like them cakey, which is often a problem with cookie recipes I find online.
 I don’t like them too crunchy either.
 The best cookies, in my opinion, hit that perfectly chewy, crispy-edged sweet spot.

 This is a great recipe for those of you like me, who love chewy AND crispy oatmeal raisin cookies.
-For extra chewiness, I recommend using old-fashioned oats rather than quick oats, but either kind works in a pinch.
+For extra chewiness, I recommend using old-fashioned oats rather than quick oats, but either kind will work in a pinch.

 Because I know some of you are cup measuring people and some of you are weight measuring people, I’ve included both measurement styles here.
 That means there is nothing stopping you from chewy crispy oatmeal raisin cookie paradise.